 ‘Easy care holiday hair’ is about the intimacy of making; the top tingle of the finger, about caring by creating; feeling with the eye.
 About connecting whilst combing, traveling whilst sliding.
 Following a hair to its destination, inside, outside, a vlecht or a tresse, any hair on a holiday, stays at home.
 Rooted.

-Hadassah Emmerich (1974, NL) lives and works in Brussels.
+Emmerich lives and works in Brussels.
 She studied at the Academy of Fine Arts in Maastricht and the Higher Institute for Fine Arts, Antwerp (BE) and holds a MA degree in Fine Art from Goldsmiths College, London (UK).
-In 2019 a new monographic publication is presented at Art Brussels.
 The work of Emmerich is part of the collection of Bonnefantenmuseum (Maastricht), Schunck (Heerlen), Gemeentemuseum (The Hague), Museum Voorlinden (Wassenaar) and Museum voor Moderne Kunst (Arnhem), amongst others.